Giant Killers (video game)

-Giant Killers is a football-management simulation video game developed by On-line Sports and Smoking Gun Productions published by AAA Game for Microsoft Windows in 2000.
-A Dreamcast-port, developed by IO Productions and Smoking Gun Productions, was published the following year.
+Giant Killers is a football-management simulation video game developed by IO Productions and Smoking Gun Productions and published by AAA Game for Microsoft Windows in 2000.
+A Dreamcast-port, also developed by IO Productions and Smoking Gun Productions, was published the following year.
 It is the only football management simulation game to be released on the Dreamcast.

 Gameplay

 Players are able to manage one of 112 teams from the English Premier League, the Football League, or the Conference, with squads from the 1999–2000 season.
 The game offers three difficulty levels, Easy to Hard, which dictate the transfer funds players start the season with and the complexity of the gameplay.

 A separate PC-only release, Giant Killers Euro Manager 2000, gives players the opportunity to manage the England team through the European Championships.

 A third version, which was to feature "three dimensional graphics" was announced by On-line Sports for release in February 2002, but did not make it to market.